bitrise-io/devcenter/_articles/webhooks/trigger-map.md

 is up to you and depends on your project's requirements, but with `bitrise` you can decide whether you want it or not.

-!!! note "Pull Request merge is actually a Code Push!"
+{% include message_box.html type="note" title="Pull Request merge is actually a Code Push!" content="
-    Source code hosting services treat the event of "merge" as a code push event.
+Source code hosting services treat the event of \"merge\" as a code push event.
 For example if you merge a Pull Request from `feature/a` into `master`, when you merge the PR it will generate a code push to `master`.
+"%}

 An example to build only the pull request ("pre-merged") events/state, in addition to deploying `master`: